 The Society of St. Vincent de Paul offers tangible assistance to those in need on a person-to-person basis.
 It is this personalized involvement that makes the work of the Society unique.
 This aid may take the form of intervention, consultation, or often through direct dollar or in-kind service.
 An essential precept of the Society’s work is to provide help while conscientiously maintaining the confidentiality and dignity of those who are served.
 The Society recognizes that it must assume, also, a role of advocacy for those who are defenseless or voiceless.
 Some 12 million persons are helped annually by Vincentians in the United States.

 Through the generous support of our fellow parishioners, we are able, on a case-by-case basis, to assist the poor and needy of our community.
 Since our funding is limited, we cannot provide assistance in all cases.
 Needy residents of Oak Forest contact us through our “hotline” (708-802-0484); all calls are handled in complete confidence.
-If assistance can be provided, two Vincentians meet the resident in his or her home, and discuss their situation, reviewing potential sources of assistance.
+If assistance can be provided, two Vincentians meet the resident in his or her home, following any necessary safety guidelines, and discuss their situation, reviewing potential sources of assistance.
 Providing assistance is determine on a case-by-case basis.

 Our regular meetings are on the first and third Mondays of each month at 7PM.

 Yearly events at St. Damian include the St. Joseph Table in March, Bundle Sunday (collection of donated clothing at St. Damian), collection of donated school supplies for our Twinning parish, Luminaria sales during Advent, Donut Sunday, and an Epiphany Mass and gathering.
 Our members also attend the yearly North Central Regional Conference, as well as local District and Archdiocesan events.